yeonga/Yeonga/README.md

 <ul> After completing a B.A. degree from Yeungnam University, I enrolled in International Development program.
 Also, I doubled major in Food Service Industry program.</ul>
 <ul> Even though my major wasn't Computer Engineering, I am interested in programming very much.
 So, I studied computer programming in Korea Software Industry Association.</ul>
 <ul> The program highlights included these topics: Java, JS, SQL, JSP, ajax, Spring Framwork, jQuery, Bootstrap4.
-I have a project experience using these languages, tools, framework.</ul>
+I have a project experience using these languages, tools, framework.
+I am going to study Programming harder.
+I will do it my best. 😎👍🏻 </ul>

 </br>